joanllobera/sbn-tutorial/README.txt

+IDEAL install
-IDEAL install (not working yet, ofr some reason teh SKILLS are forgotten??):
+(not working yet, ofr some reason teh SKILLS are forgotten??):
+TODO:
+a) make the timepath4unity package without TPAction? would this work?
+b) start with an empty project, not with the timepath4unitydemo checkout, and import timepath4unitydemo as a package

 1) checkout timepath4unity.package
 (or compile it from https://bitbucket.org/joanllobera/timepath4unitycode and export the package)